RSM-git/mlops_fake_real_news/reports/README.md

 - Cloud Build
 - (Experimenting with Compute Engines)

 Cloud Run is a serverless option for deploying projects.
-We've used this for inference.
-Buckets are used to store data files, as well as the model weights, making it easily accesible for the CLoud Run application.
+We've used this for inference and deployment.
+Buckets are used to store data files, as well as the model weights, making it easily accesible for the Cloud Run application.
 We've automatically built Docker images using Cloud Build, and pushed the containers to the container registry.
 Cloud Build is also responsible for updating the container used for our Cloud Run app.
 We tried to train the model using Engines, but had technical troubles; hence we continued training locally on GPUs.

 ### Question 18